Sup2point0/integrity/questions/integrals/2025/s25f-hr1.md

 \operatorname{sign}(x) = \frac{x}{\left|x\right|}
 ```

-It hopefully shouldn’t be too hard to convince yourself this is true.
+Hopefully it shouldn’t be too hard to convince yourself this is true.
 Now, rearranging the latter equation we obtain

 ```math
 \left|x\right|\operatorname{sign}(x) = x